 Chefchaouen, known as the Blue Pearl, is famous for its blue-painted houses and narrow, charming streets.
 This picturesque mountain town offers a peaceful atmosphere and unique photo opportunities.

-Travel Time: Approximately 4 hours by car or bus from Rabat.
+Travel Time: About 4 hours by car or bus

 Travel Tip: Visit the Kasbah Museum in the medina for a glimpse into the town’s history and culture.